rdegges/rdegges-blog/articles/2011/on-business-guys.md

-Title: On Business Guys
-Date: 2011-09-18
-Tags: startups, rant
+---
+title: "On Business Guys"
+date: "2011-09-18"
+tags: ["startups", "rant"]
+slug: "on-business-guys"
-Summary: Business guys?
+description: "Business guys?
 Boo!
 Who needs them?
-If you're a smart dude, what's stopping you from killing it on all fronts: tech, business, etc?
+If you're a smart dude, what's stopping you from killing it on all fronts: tech, business, etc?"
+---

 ![Old Man Monster Sketch][]